oniani/tensor/README.md

 # tensor

-A fast, zero-dependency tensor library in C++.
+A fast, zero-dependency tensor library in under 1000 lines of C++.

 ## API